The Osmonds: Emergence as teen balladeers: The Plan and Love Me for a Reason

 Following the release of The Plan, the popularity of the Osmonds as a group began to decline.
-Alan, Wayne, and Merrill would all marry their wives in 1973 and 1974 (Donny married in 1978; Jay would not marry until 1987), and the band began to slow their tour circut.
+Alan, Wayne, and Merrill all married their wives in 1973 and 1974 (Donny married in 1978; Jay would not marry until 1987), and the band began to slow their tour circuit.
 The Plan was also a major departure from the pop music which made them so popular.
 The combination of this album, along with Donny's voice change the year before, meant that the Osmonds' popularity with young fans would wane.